Lighty-Launcher/LightyUpdater/crates/api/docs/resolution.md

 ## Overview

-The resolution system converts HTTP URLs to physical file paths via a pre-built HashMap for O(1) lookups.
+The resolution system converts HTTP URLs to physical file paths via a pre-built HashMap for fast lookups.

 ## Architecture